Covid-19 and Children

 What do I need to know about multisymptom inflammatory syndrome in children (MIS-C)?

 MIS-C is a condition that causes inflammation in your child's organs.
 MIS-C has developed in some children who were infected or were around someone who was.
 The cause of MIS-C is not known.
-Your child may have any of the following:
+The following are common signs and symptoms:

 - A fever